-NLP Institutes throughout the world present these NLP trainings in a variety of styles.
-The style of presentation vary in length of time because technology allows learning NLP in-person as well as multi-media learning options which may include books, audio recordings and/or video.
-NLP Institutes may also include pre-study material before attending a live training and/or require a written review, test or exam included as part of the requirements for certification.
+NLP Institutes worldwide present their NLP trainings in a variety of styles.
+The presentation style varies in length because technology allows learning NLP in person as well as multi-media learning options, which may include books, audio recordings and/or video.
+NLP Institutes may also include pre-study material before attending a live training and/or require a written review, test, or exam as part of the requirements for certification.

-NLP is a very complex topic and therefore needs adequate time allotted to learning and practicing these NLP Techniques and processes.
-To assure your NLP Training meets the high level of Global Standards, recognized by other associations throughout the world, see the guidelines listed below.
+NLP is a complex topic and needs adequate time to learn and practice these NLP Techniques and processes.
+To ensure your NLP Training meets the high level of Global Standards recognized by other associations worldwide, see the guidelines listed below.

 NLP Practitioner Certification Level

-B: Demonstration of ability to identify the following basic skills, techniques, patterns and concepts of NLP and to utilize them competently with self and with others.
+B: Demonstration of ability to identify the following basic skills, techniques, patterns, and concepts of NLP and utilize them competently with self and others.

 1. Behavioral integration of the basic presuppositions of NLP, including:

-- Outcome orientation with respect for others’ models of the world and the ecology of the system.
+- Outcome orientation with respect for others’ models of the world and the system’s ecology.
 (Respect each person’s model of the world)

-- Distinction between map and territory.
+- The distinction between map and territory.
 (The map is not the territory)

 - There is only feedback – no failure.
 (All outcomes are achievements; there is only feedback)

-- Meaning of your communication is the response you get.
+- The meaning of your communication is the response you get.

-- Adaptive intent of all behavior.
-(Every behavior is motivated by positive intention.
+- Adaptive intent of all behaviour.
+(Every behaviour is motivated by positive intention.
 People make the best choices they can with the resources they have available)